 Zhiqin Qian, Ryan Diaz, Sangwon Seo, Vaibhav Unhelkar

-International Conference on Autonomous Agents and Multi-Agent Systems (AAMAS) 2026
+International Conference on Autonomous Agents and Multiagent Systems (AAMAS) 2026

 We introduce the hierarchical reward design (HRD) problem that allows the integration of human preferences into hierarchical reinforcement learning algorithms.
 We instantiate a language-conditioned version of the HRD problem and solve it with an LLM-based reward generation pipeline, Language to Hierarchical Rewards (L2HR).